trailofbits/multiplier/docs/openssh-variant-analysis.md

 ### Problem analysis

-The first problem we need to solve is discovering signal handlers.
-There are two ways of registering signal handlers: i) the `signal` function, and the `sigaction` function.
+ 1. The first problem we need to solve is discovering signal handlers.
+There are two ways of registering signal handlers: the `signal` function, and the `sigaction` function.

-The second problem we need to solve is identifying async-unsafe functions.
+ 2. The second problem we need to solve is identifying async-unsafe functions.
 We're going to simplify our lives and hard code a list of such functions.

-The last problem is finding paths in the call graph between signal handlers and async-unsafe functions.
+ 3. The last problem is finding paths in the call graph between signal handlers and async-unsafe functions.

 ### Discovering signal handlers